tarancloudicia/predictive_maintenance_project/README.md

 ## Sample Data

 A sample CSV file (`machine_data.csv`) is provided in the `data` directory to get you started.
+This Sample can also be downloaded via the UI.

 ## License

 This project is licensed under the MIT License.